Friday, July 13, 2012

 22.07.12.
 Quake split, volcanic rock, Emily Hts

-Emily Hts: Another pre quake, housing development, not as far gone as Stonehaven, Hillsborough, but also built on a slippery slope of loose loess & volcanic rock.
+Emily Hts: Another pre-quakes housing development, not as far gone as Stonehaven, Hillsborough, but also built on a slippery slope of loose loess & volcanic rock.

 22.07.12.
 Wooden retaining wall, quake damaged, part repaired roadside, Emily Hts.
 Moncks Bay, Southshore spit beyond

-Emily Hts zig-zagged up the hillside past wooden retaining walls, to the top where another house was built.
+Emily Hts zig-zagged up the hillside past wooden retaining-walls to the top where another house was built.
 So far no other pre-quake houses were built on Emily Hts.
-The road was trashed, roadside cracks, where the hillside was slipping due to quakes.
-Ghost houses above & below Emily Hts were tarped & boarded.
+The ruined-road had roadside-cracks where the hillside was slipping due to quakes.
+Ruined-houses above & below Emily Hts were tarped & boarded.

 22.07.12.
 Quake trashed, part repaired roadside, Emily Hts.
 Loess cliffs beyond

-Lovely views of Pegasus Bay, Moncks Bay, Avon / Heathcote Estuary mouth, Southshore spit, quake stunted Shag Rock & shipping-container-protected Clifton cnr.
-But lethal quake conditions.
+There were lovely views of Pegasus Bay, Moncks Bay, Avon / Heathcote Estuary mouth, Southshore spit, quake-stunted Shag Rock & shipping-container protected Clifton corner which was lethal due to rockfall-hazard.

 22.07.12.
 Cliff St view, quake trashed Emily Hts development.
 Houses below & above loose, loess cliffs

-Over the last week I'd seen new ads touting virtues of bldg repair businesses, wanting to cash in on post quake repairs & rebuilds.
-An ad on the back of a ute listed all repairs the contractor would do.
+Over the last week I'd seen new adverts touting building-repair businesses.
+An advert on the back of a ute listed all repairs the contractor would do.
 Top of the list: EARTHQUAKE REPAIRS.

 Metropol BUY BUILD INVEST, Issue 11, July 2012 periodical had many repair / rebuild ads.
 One ad: